This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 There is no cure for scleroderma.
 You may need any of the following medicines to help relieve your symptoms:

 - NSAIDs decrease swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for your condition.
+Ask your healthcare provider which medicine is right for your condition.
 Ask how much to take and when to take it.
 Take as directed.
 NSAIDs can cause stomach bleeding and kidney problems if not taken correctly.

 - Ointments may be used to help relieve your skin thickness or hardness.
 You will need a doctor's order for these ointments.
 They may also be used to help prevent skin infections and ulcers.